Audio version of this blog post

 Do a search on Youtube and Vimeo and most videos will start you off, and show great early success, but not show the steps later in the process.
 It can be a long one and different approaches are needed for different dogs and different situations they are in.
 Creativity is needed.

 LLW is a Prerequisite as a Service Dog

 Since loose leash walking is a necessary prerequisite for all service dogs.

 and if he cannot walk on a loose leash walk with distractions, he is not ready to start public access.

 If you want to follow a step by step procedure to teach your dog to loose leash walk successfully, check to see if my Loose Leash Walking classes are being offered online this month.
-Current registration is open until May 11, 2016 at midnight Pacific Time.
+Registration is open the first wednesday to the second wednesday of each month until midnight Pacific Time.

 If your dog generally does well except with high level distractions or has fears etc, you will want to look at our Harnesses and Vests class.
 Or for large dogs that lunge or yoyo or if you have little arm strength or stability our Head Halters class that will teach you how to safely introduce your dog to a head halter and how train with it with the goal of your dog walking without it down the road.